clojure-emacs/clojure-mode/README.md

 program (as opposed to doing something more traditional like making a change and re-running the program afterwards to see the changes in action).
-To get the most of clojure-mode you'll have to combine it with some tool which will allow you to interact with your Clojure programm (a.k.a. process/REPL).
+To get the most of clojure-mode you'll have to combine it with some tool which will allow you to interact with your Clojure program (a.k.a. process/REPL).

 A number of options exist for connecting to a